trueos/pcbsd/src-qt5/docs/install.rst

 A button is also provided to "Load config from USB".
 If you have saved the configuration from a previous installation, it can be loaded at this time from a
 FAT-formatted USB stick.

-By default, PC-BSD® menus will display in English, unless you select another language in the drop-down menu in this screen.
-The menus in PC-BSD® have been translated to several different languages and you can see the status of your native language at the `PC-BSD® Translation Site <http://translate.pcbsd.org/>`_.
+By default, TrueOS® menus will display in English, unless you select another language in the drop-down menu in this screen.
+The menus in TrueOS® have been translated to several different languages and you can see the status of your native language at the `PC-BSD® Translation Site <http://translate.pcbsd.org/>`_.
 If your language does not show 100% translation at this website, it means that not all of the menus have been translated yet and that the untranslated menus will be displayed in English.
 Refer to :ref:`Become a Translator` if you would like to assist in translating the graphical menus to your native language.